-Professionals who are included in the Pharmacy assistants Quality Register (KAA) do not have to submit any additional proof.
+Professionals who are included in the Pharmacy assistants Quality Register (KABIZ) do not have to submit any additional proof.
 The UZI register assesses with these registers whether the professional is actually registered.
 The professional groups that are subject to this assessment are:

-Pharmacy assistants [apothekersassistenten]23
+Pharmacy assistants [apothekersassistenten]25

-Professionals as referred to in Article 34 of the Individual Healthcare Professions Act who are not included in the Paramedics Quality Register, the Oral Hygienists Quality Register, the Pharmacy assistants Quality Register (KAA) must submit an original and validly authenticated copy of the diploma in question, or a digital excerpt thereof (pdf with certificate from DUO) with their application to be registered as a subscriber or with the application for a care provider card [zorgverlenerpas].
+Professionals as referred to in Article 34 of the Individual Healthcare Professions Act who are not included in the Paramedics Quality Register [Kwaliteitsregister Paramedici], the Oral Hygienists' Quality Register [Kwaliteitsregister Mondhygiënisten], Quality Registration and Accreditation of Healthcare Professionals [Kwaliteitsregistratie en Accreditatie Beroepsbeoefenaren in de Zorg] (KABIZ) must submit an original and validly authenticated copy of the diploma in question, or a digital excerpt thereof (pdf with certificate from DUO) with their application to be registered as a subscriber or with the application for a care provider card [zorgverlenerpas].
 The UZI register decides on the basis of an assessment of the diplomas as to whether the party in question can be registered as a subscriber or holder of a care provider card [zorgverlenerpas].
 Professional groups that are subject to this assessment are:

-Pharmacy assistants [apothekersassistenten]23

-Dieticians [diëtisten]
+Pharmacy assistants [apothekersassistenten]25 Dieticians [diëtisten]

 Occupational therapists [ergotherapeuten]

 Dermatologists [huidtherapeuten]

+25 This professional group cannot be regarded as a solo care provider and therefore cannot be registered as a care provider subscriber.